Jean Segura Player Props: Marlins vs. Athletics

-After batting .175 with a walk and four RBI in his past 10 games, Jean Segura and the Miami Marlins face the Oakland Athletics (who will hand the ball to Shintaro Fujinami) at 6:40 PM ET on Friday.
+Jean Segura -- with an on-base percentage of .195 in his past 10 games, 63 points lower than his season-long percentage -- will be in action for the Miami Marlins against the Oakland Athletics, with Luis Medina on the mound, on June 3 at 4:10 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Padres.
+He had a hitless performance in his last game (0-for-3) against the Athletics.

 Jean Segura Game Info & Props vs. the Athletics